MiczFlor/DocBook-XML-export-for-Booktype/README.md

 For images we are using the `figure` element in DocBook.
 This is wrapped around the `mediaobject` element.
+And the entire thing needs to be packed in a `section`element.

 [Figure (images) element](elements/figure.md)